dolbobob00/barber_booker/README.md

 - Contact information management
 - Qualification and experience tracking
 - Neumorphic UI design
+- Integrated flexible theme, also now have light and black theme

 ## Project Structure
 Need big refactoring because i learned few new features!
 But not now..